buchmayne/trivia/answers.md

 Topic: U.S. Presidents

-1. How many presidents born west of the mississippi river: 8
+1. How many presidents born west of the mississippi river: 8 (Nixon, Obama, Hoover, Truman, Eisenhower, Johnson, Ford, Clinton) Source: https://en.wikipedia.org/wiki/List_of_presidents_of_the_United_States_by_home_state
+2. Of the U.S. Presidents born West of the Mississippi River, how many of them were born before 1900: 3 (Eisenhower 1890, Truman 1884, Hoover 1874)
+3. How many presidents were born West of the Rocky Mountains: 2 (Nixon, Obama)

 Topic: Andre the Giant